Cloud Tenant Management

 With meshcloud, a cloud tenant refers to an account with a cloud provider.
 For example, a tenant can be an account with AWS, a subscription with Azure or a project with GCP.
 Large companies usually have a large number of cloud tenants with different cloud providers.
 This requires good tenant management: the structured creation and administration of accounts across all clouds.

-One meshProject for all clouds
+One Multi-Cloud project with all your clouds

-- Self-Service tenant creation
+- Self-service tenant creation

 - Consistent configuration of secure landing zones (→Compliance & Security)